Asheville School aims to create an atmosphere that nurtures character and fosters the development of the mind, body and spirit.

-Asheville School's mission references our commitment to the "mind, body and spirit."
-To that end, our educational experience includes a spiritual dimension.
-The spiritual life of the campus has been shaped by our heritage as a non-denominational Christian institution, and our weekly chapel and vespers services reflect that tradition.
-We are, however, open to a broad exploration of each individual's spiritual journey, and an emphasis is placed on tolerance and understanding within the context of that journey.
+The spiritual life of the campus is influenced by our heritage as a non-denominational Christian institution, and our weekly chapel and vespers services reflect that tradition.
+We are open to a broad exploration of each individual's spiritual journey, and an emphasis is placed on tolerance and understanding within the context of that journey.
 Students of any faith are welcome.

-Asheville School seniors address the entire school community as part of a public speaking requirement for graduation.
-This is an important rite of passage.
-Student speakers are required to plan the entire service for the day, including the music selection and any readings.
-Seniors may choose to speak in Boyd Chapel on a Monday or Thursday, or they may choose the more secular environment of convocation in Graham Theater.
-Parents and family friends often attend.
+All Asheville School seniors can address the school community on a topic of importance to them during a Senior Talk.
+Student speakers plan the entire service for the day, including the music selection and any readings.
+Seniors speak in Boyd Chapel or Graham Theater.

-At a time when much of the world is torn by conflict related to religious affiliation, it is important to educate and to expose students to the major religions of the East and West.
-Throughout the year, the school community observes major "Holy Days" of various world religions.
+At a time when much of the world is torn by conflict related to religious affiliation, it is important to educate and to expose students to the major religions of the world.
+Throughout the year, the school community observes major holy days of various world religions.
 Invited speakers raise issues relevant to our students' understanding of themselves and the world around them.
-Most often special "Holy Day" observances take place at convocation during the week.
+Most often these observances take place at convocation during the week.